pagekit/vue-resource/docs/http.md

 }
 ```

-Fetch an Image and use the blob() method to extract the image body content from the response.
+Fetch an image and use the blob() method to extract the image body content from the response.

 ```js
 {